Quibrick/greeklish_to_greek_and_vice-versa/README.md

 # greeklish_to_greek_and_vice-versa

 !BUGS: - if you provide a string starting with p as pasture programm goes into an infinite loop.
-       - if you provide a string with length 1 and only the letter k or p you will get an eroor.
+       - if you provide a string with length 1 and only the letter k or p you will get an error.

 Greek-lish to Greek and vice versa translator.